apocalyptech/bl3hotfixmodding/README.md

 When Shift Is Down
 ------------------

-Shift had an outage earlier today and I took some initial stabs at "fully" pretending to be GBX, so that I could still have hotfixes even in the absence of GBX's services.
+I've taken some initial stabs at "fully" pretending to be GBX, so that I could still have hotfixes even in the absence of GBX's services (such as during a Shift outage).
 You can check those attempts out at `hfspoof_discovery.py` and `hfspoof_account.py`, though I didn't actually get them working.
 The game seems to make/receive all the proper calls, but just hangs there forever at the logging-in step.
 Perhaps I'll get around to dusting that off at some point...

 License
 -------